kameryn1811/Bandcamp-Player/README.md

 * **Autoplay** - Automatically starting playing on startup and when switching albums.
 * **Shuffle & Repeat** - Multiple shuffle and repeat modes for varied listening.
 * **Volume Control** - Adjustable volume with visual feedback.
+  **Image Viewer** - Clicking on the cover art allows you to zoom and pan the artwork for a better look.
 * **Dark Theme** - Beautiful dark interface that's easy on the eyes.

 *The main player interface with compact playlist, regular/mini/micro and nano modes.*